LitSignal/site-policy/Policies/guidelines-for-legal-requests-of-user-data.md

   - Private email addresses
   - Payment details
   - Security access logs
-  - Data about interactions with private repositories
+  - Data about interactions with private modules

   To get a sense of the type of private account information that GitHub collects, you can visit your {{ site.data.reusables.user_settings.personal_dashboard }} and browse through the sections in the left-hand menubar.

-- <a name="public-repository-data"></a>
+- <a name="public-module-data"></a>
-**Public repository data** —
+**Public module data** —
-GitHub is home to millions of public, open-source software projects.
+GitHub is home to many public, open-source educational projects.
-You can browse almost any public repository (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that GitHub collects and maintains about repositories.
+You can browse almost any public module (for example, the [Atom Project](https://github.com/atom/atom)) to get a sense for the information that GitHub collects and maintains about modules.
 This can include:

-  - The code itself
+  - The module itself
-  - Previous versions of the code
+  - Previous versions of the module
-  - Stable release versions of the project
-  - Information about collaborators, contributors and repository members
+  - Information about collaborators, contributors and module members
-  - Logs of Git operations such as commits, branching, pushing, pulling, forking and cloning
-  - Conversations related to Git operations such as comments on pull requests or commits
-  - Project documentation such as Issues and Wiki pages
-  - Statistics and graphs showing contributions to the project and the network of contributors

-- <a name="private-repository-data"></a>
+- <a name="private-module-data"></a>
-**Private repository data** —
+**Private module data** —
-GitHub collects and maintains the same type of data for private repositories that can be seen for public repositories, except only specifically invited users may access private repository data.
+GitHub collects and maintains the same type of data for private modules that can be seen for public modules, except only specifically invited users may access private module data.

 - <a name="other-data"></a>
 **Other data** —